0xBECEDA/chaum-pedersen/README.md

 Full explanation you can find in "[Cryptography: An Introduction (3rd Edition) Nigel Smart](https://www.cs.umd.edu/~waa/414-F11/IntroToCrypto.pdf)" page 377 section "3.
 Sigma Protocols" subsection "3.2.
 Chaum–Pedersen Protocol."

+## Requirements
+You should have installed docker 20+ version and docker compose 2+ version.

 ## How to run
 Being in the root directory of the project, execute the following command:
 ```make run```